 You can also set up alerts for suspicious activity.
 This allows you to respond quickly to potential threats before they can cause significant damage.
 Consistent monitoring helps you maintain control and ensures you’re always aware of how your data is being used.

-Keep Local Backups
+Don’t Forget About Local Backups

 While cloud storage is generally reliable, it’s never a good idea to keep all your eggs in one basket.
 Technology can fail, and accidents can happen.
 To protect your most critical information, maintain a separate, local backup.